fogarty-ben/predict-business-closure/README.md

 - ethics_aq/: contains files related to the bias and fiarness report -- ethics_aq/ethics_aequitas.py: code for producing the bias and fairness report

-- data/projects_2012-2013.csv: the DonorsChoose dataset
-- data/projects_1000.csv: a sample of 1,000 DonorsChoose projects
-- data/projects_sample.csv: a sample of 10,000 DonorsChoose projects

 The project was developed using Python 3.7.3 on MacOS Mojave 10.14.4, and results were obtained by running the project on a compute node of the Research Computing Center at the University of Chicago and on a c4.8xlarge, c5.9xlarge, and c5.18xlarge AWS EC2 virtual machines.
 It requires the following libraries and their dependencies: